Sidpatchy/RomeBot/README.md

 # RomeBot by Sidpatchy

-**This branch is defunct, it WILL NOT be updated unless major security issues are located.
+**This branch is defunct, it WILL NOT be updated.
 Please use the master branch instead.**

 Get Started By Typing !help